 Education is about sharing.
 Lumen has a firm commitment to sharing learning materials that meet the needs of learners with variable strengths so that all learners can access and use them effectively.
-We strive to understand what barriers learners may face and what inclusivity really means and to adhere to guiding principles regarding accessibility in order to be able to create inclusive learning materials.
-Lumen has developed and continues to develop its approach to accessibility and inclusivity with advising from the Inclusive Design Research Centre at OCAD University in Canada.
+We strive to understand what barriers learners may face and what inclusivity really means and to adhere to guiding principles regarding accessibility to be able to create inclusive learning materials.
+Lumen has developed and continues to develop its approach to accessibility and inclusivity with advice from the Inclusive Design Research Centre at OCAD University in Canada.

 This statement describes Lumen's general approach to accessibility in the Approach to Accessibility section, and it describes the current status of the Waymaker courseware in the Current Accessibility Status section.

-Who is Currently Excluded?
+Who is currently excluded?

 All learners potentially face barriers to learning.
 These can be seen as a product of a mismatch between the needs of the learner and the learning experience and environment.
 Learning needs that affect learning can include:

-- sensory, motor, cognitive, emotional and social constraints
+- sensory, motor, cognitive, emotional, and social constraints

 - individual learning approaches or preferences